 I have it in semi sunny part of my front garden (bit of morning shade), and also in my test garden where it grows in full sunlight.
 The front plant definitely grows better.

-- Give the plant 6 or more hours of sunlight each day in most areas of the country.
+Plant columbine about 18″ apart.
+It will grow 12 – 36″ tall and about 18″ wide.
+In the northern zones, give the plant 6 or more hours of sunlight each day for the best flowers.
 In the southern USA, it likes a more shady spot.

-- Remove the spent flowers or the plant will stop blooming, and send the energy to the seeds that form.
+There are varieties with single, double and even triple flowers.
+Remove the spent flowers or the plant will stop blooming, and send the energy to the seeds that form.

-- The plant acts a bit like a biennial in that it blooms in second season, not the first.
+The list of colors of columbine flowers is from peach through purple and everything in between.
+The plant acts a bit like a biennial in that it blooms in second season, not the first.